EXPECT THE UNEXPECTED

 Final Day: Depart lodge in the morning by jeep to the airstrip, where you will board a small plane back to Lusaka.

-Not included: International airfares to and Lusaka Airport and Royal Airstrip, tipping, passports, visas, meals other than in camp, costs associated with medical advice and medications for your trip, lures, fishing tackle etc.
+International airfares to and Lusaka Airport and flights to the Royal Airstrip, tipping, passports, visas, meals other than in camp, premium beverages,costs associated with medical advice and medications for your trip, lures, fishing tackle etc.